 - For DS300 iSCSI configurations: Before you begin, make sure that the Microsoft iSCSI Software Initiator software is installed on each cluster node.
-For more information, see "Installing the Microsoft iSCSI Software Initiator" on page 18. - For DS400 Fibre Channel configurations: Before you begin, make sure that the host bus adapters, device drivers, and MPIO DSM software are installed on each cluster node. - 1.
+For more information, see "Installing the Microsoft iSCSI Software Initiator" on page - For DS400 Fibre Channel configurations: Before you begin, make sure that the host bus adapters, device drivers, and MPIO DSM software are installed on each cluster node. - 1.
 Shut down node B. Turn on node A. - 2.
-Install the ServeRAID Manager software on node A. For more information, see "Installing the ServeRAID Manager program" on page 1. - 3.
+Install the ServeRAID Manager software on node A. For more information, see "Installing the ServeRAID Manager and Management Station programs" on page - 3.
 Use the ServeRAID Manager software to define and map the shared logical drives to the cluster nodes.

-Note: You might need to restart the first node of the cluster to see the logical drives (LUNs) that are added.
+Note: You might have to restart the first node of the cluster to see the logical drives (LUNs) that are added.